oetiker/net-ldap-spnego/README.md

 ## my $group\_hash = $ldap->get\_value\_ad\_groups($username)

-Query the ldap server for all the users group memberships, including the primary group and all the inherited memberships due to a group being a member of another group.
+Query the ldap server for all the users group memberships, including the primary group and all the inherited group memberships.

-The function uses the magic _member:1.2.840.113556.1.4.1941:_ query to effect a recursive search.
+The function uses the magic `member:1.2.840.113556.1.4.1941:` query to effect a recursive search.

-The function returns a hash indexed by the _sAMAccountName_s of the groups containing the DN and the description of each group.
+The function returns a hash indexed by the `sAMAccountName` of the groups containing the DN and the description of each group.

 ```perl